dobanisola-scottlogic/scenario-2-20250908-135729/java-contestant/docs/README.md

 #### Restrictions
 There are only a few restrictions on the compiled code:
-- the com.contestant bots.team package should only contain  `com.scottlogic.hackathon.game.ExampleBot`
+- the com.contestant bots.team package should only contain  `com.contestantbots.team.ExampleBot`
 - any helper or utility classes should either be
   - inner classes of your Bot, or
   - not have a public constructor